 If the person with dementia wakes during the night, stay calm — even though you might be exhausted yourself.
 Don't argue.
 Instead, ask what the person needs.
 Nighttime agitation might be caused by discomfort or pain.
 See if you can determine the source of the problem, such as constipation, a full bladder, or a room that's too hot or cold.

 Gently remind him or her that it's night and time for sleep.
 If the person needs to pace, don't restrain him or her.
 Instead, allow it under your supervision.

 If nondrug approaches aren't working, the doctor might recommend sleep-inducing medications.

 But sleep-inducing medications increase the risk of falls and confusion in older people who are cognitively impaired.
 As a result, sedating sleep medications generally aren't recommended for this group.

 If these medications are prescribed, the doctor will likely recommend attempting to discontinue use once a regular sleep pattern is established.

 Remember that you need sleep, too

-Your loved one's sleep is important, but so is yours.
-If you're not getting enough sleep, you might not have the patience and energy needed to take care of someone who has Alzheimer's.
-Your loved one might also sense your stress and become agitated.
+If you're not getting enough sleep, you might not have the patience and energy needed to take care of someone with dementia.
+The person might also sense your stress and become agitated.

-If possible, have family members or friends alternate nights with you — or talk with your loved one's doctor, a social worker or a representative from a local Alzheimer's association to find out what help is available in your area.
+If possible, have family members or friends alternate nights with you.
+Or talk with the doctor, a social worker or a representative from a local Alzheimer's association to find out what help is available in your area.

 See more In-depth